nguynquangnhat3424/Motorcycle-Stores-Database-and-Query/README.md

 **Conclusion**

-This project demonstrates how to create a database for a retail store using SQL.
+This project demonstrates how to create a database for a motorcycle store using SQL.
 The database will provide a number of benefits, including improved data organization and management, increased data accuracy and consistency, enhanced data access and retrieval, and improved decision-making.

 ![image](https://github.com/nguynquangnhat3424/Motorcycle-Stores-Database-and-Query/assets/161932466/db7b601a-dc10-457f-a3a0-19028f2d9b23)